nathanbraun/nathanbraun-com/content/ideas/beeminder.md

 donate half your goal related losses to charity).

-While I'm familiar with [Patio11's law of SAAS pricing](https://secondbreakfast.co/patio11-s-law), and BM is certainly free to charge what they cant, this seems like *way* too much money to me, well beyond the market price.
+While I'm familiar with [Patio11's law of SAAS pricing](https://secondbreakfast.co/patio11-s-law), and BM is free to charge what they can, this seems like *way* too much money to me, well beyond the market price.

 ## Idea
 Hence this idea, a BM type like service that: